andyk/ht/README.md

 ht uses simple JSON-based protocol for sending commands to its stdin.
-Each command must be sent on a separate line and be a JSON object having `"type"` field set to one the supported commands (below).
+Each command must be sent on a separate line and be a JSON object having `"type"` field set to one of the supported commands (below).

 ht sends responses (where applicable) to its stdout, as JSON-encoded objects.